What is Clinical Pilates?

 5:1 Group Clinical Pilates

 We have a maximum of 5 people per group Clinical Pilates session.
-This small group size allows personalised attention from the instructor, who can offer wonderful modifications, progressions, regressions and props to make your Pilates experience perfectly tailored to you.
+This small group size allows personalised attention from the instructor, who can offer modifications, progressions, regressions and props to make your Pilates experience perfectly tailored to you.

 We promote quality over quantity.
 We want you to get the absolute most out of your Clinical Pilates session.
 Our 5:1 approach means you will be given more exercises, work harder, have a specialised program tailored to you, and most importantly, get maximum results!